 Finally, many business leaders ask me, “How can I extract more value from my investments in analytics and AI solutions?”
 Sometimes, AI is not even the answer.
 In some cases, an old-fashioned spreadsheet might be more appropriate for a particular task.
 In contrast, in others, a complex orchestration of Agentic AI models is required to achieve the desired business outcome.

 Again, the secret is to start with the end objective in mind and ask, “What kind of value do you want to drive for your business?”
 Then work backward to derive use cases where analytics and AI interventions will be effective.
-We at WNS Analytics have developed sophisticated frameworks to prioritize use cases and create an agile roadmap for AI and analytics interventions.
+We at WNS Analytics have developed sophisticated frameworks to prioritize use cases.
+We create an agile roadmap for AI and analytics interventions.

 Keeping ahead of AI regulations